roniweiss12/WGS_DSD-FABIAN/README.md

 2. Run it through FABIAN, against the following TF's: AR CBX3 DMRT1 DMRT3 ESR1 ESR2 FOXL1 GATA4 LHX9 NR5A1 RUNX1 SOX10 SOX8 SOX9 SRY WT1

 3. Process the results into the original variants file.

+4. Produce an excel file with a heatmap, marking the most significant scores.

-The output file is the same variants.csv file with extra columns, one for each TF, that contain the average gain/loss of function score.
+The output file is the same variants.csv file with extra columns, one for each TF, that contain the average gain/loss of function score + "fabian_heatmap.xlsx".

 Run with the command: